S-Luther/questionable-hexopus-cube/README.md

 `w|w|w`<br>
 `w|w|w`<br>

+This format will not necessarilly be a very intuitive one but you can use any format throughout your development cycle and just use this format for when command line args are used.
+This format will also force you to output faces individually and potentially by by name.
+For example, you may want to create a function that ill return the side based on color.
+Due to the fact that the middle square of the face should never change this will make that easy to verify.

 The inputs for this program will also be restricted to (u, d, r, l, f, b) or (u', d', r', l', f', b') which represent the moves in the diagram below.

 <p align="center">